International Academy of Web Television

 The International Academy of Web Television (IAWTV) was founded in 2008 and is devoted to the advancement of the arts and sciences of streaming television and web series production.

 Since 2011, the academy has hosted an annual awards ceremony called the IAWTV Awards, which honors web series creators and talent in over a dozen categories, voted on by the IAWTV membership.

 Background

 In the past, IAWTV membership was by invitation only, however, membership is now open to a range of digital professionals through an online application form.
 Members represent a full cross-section of roles and specialties in web television creation, production and distribution.

 In 2017, the IAWTV became a division of The Caucus, an organization that began in the 1970s to elevate television programming for producers, writers and directors.
-Members of The Caucus include an elite group of talent, including J. J. Abrams, Vin Di Bona, Norman Lear, Tom Hanks, Dick Wolf, Gale Anne Hurd, and many more.

 Governance

 The IAWTV is a membership-based organization.
 Members of the current board are: